 - 1. Graduation from high school or a GED. - 2.
 Completion of the Brookdale application. - 3.
-Completion of the Nursing Program application. - 4.
-Completion of all Foundational Studies courses as determined by the College Placement Assessments. - 5.
-Completion of high school biology and chemistry or the equivalent college courses. - 6.
-Achievement of passing scores on the Health Science entrance examination. - Attendance at an Information Session. - 8.
+Activate your MyBrookdale NETID at www.brookdalecc.edu. - 4.
+Completion of the Nursing Program online application. - 5.
+Completion of all Foundational Studies courses as determined by the College Placement Assessments. - Completion of high school biology and chemistry or the equivalent college courses. - 7.
+Achievement of passing scores on the Health Science entrance examination. - 8.
+Attendance at an Information Session. - 9.
 Completion of either a CNA/CHHA/PCA/PCT course.